English Course Descriptions

 Students will be introduced to professional expectations for written communication in the workplace and on the Web.
 Students will develop an understanding of purpose and audience while writing and revising a variety of goal-oriented projects.
 In preparation for a research project, students will develop a variety of texts, including memos, letters, analytical reports, presentation and proposals.
 Prerequisite: Successful completion of ENG 111.

 This historical survey of the prose and poetry of America covers the Puritan era to modern authors, concentrating on major works and authors.

 ENG 226 Literature of European Civilization

 This course provides a historical survey of the prose and poetry of Western Europe, from biblical texts and the literature of the ancient Greeks and Romans to the present day, concentrating on major works and authors.

 ENG 230 Young Adult Literature

 Young Adult Literature considers canonical and contemporary examples of fiction written for readers in grades 6-12.
-Students will focus most of their attention on analyzing young adult literature as literature, but will also consider pedagogic and craft-study approaches.
-Thus, the course benefits literature, creative writing, and education students in their preparation as scholars, readers, writers, and a teachers of young adult literature.
+Students will focus most of their attention on analyzing young adult literature as literature but will also consider pedagogic and craft-study approaches.
+Thus, the course benefits literature, creative writing and education students in their preparation as scholars, readers, writers and teachers of young adult literature.

 ENG 313 Great Plains Literature